sirsru/PWB20171-CEM-lcd/README.md

 # PWB20171-CEM-lcd
 This is a full tutorial on using this LCD that appears to have nearly no information about it online.
+For this lcd on the whole internet, i could only find one resource, and the datasheet is also for a slightly differently named lcd, being called DMC20171NY-LY-B instead of PWB20171-CEM or PWB20171NY-LY-B.

 # Table of contents